 4. Baby stew

 It’s never too early to start getting your kid interested in comfort food (well any time before 9 months is probably too early, but you know what we mean).
 Make sure you add tender chicken bits to make this stew really interesting.
 This baby food dish takes a little bit more work than some of the simpler ones that you just have to mash up or puree, so you will have to set some time aide for it.
 This dish is a great transition food because it is still somewhat mushy, but it requires a bit of chewing to get it down.
-Make sure you store this stew in an insulated storage containers, so it remains warm, just the way your baby would like to be fed!
+Make sure you store this stew in an insulated storage container or a casserole, so it remains warm, just the way your baby would like to be fed!

 5. Quinoa banana mash